iamchriswick/Twilio-SMS-PHP-AJAX-Quickstart/README.md

 #####Via ZIP file:#####
 [Click here to download the source (.zip)](https://github.com/twilio/twilio-php/zipball/master) which includes all dependencies.

-Once you download the library, move the twilio-php folder to your project directory and then include the library file in **twilio-sms.php**:
+Once you download the library, move the twilio-php folder to your project directory.

+**4.2:** Include the library file in **twilio-sms.php**:

 ```php
 require '/path/to/twilio-php/Services/Twilio.php';